Robert076/tips-microservice/README.md

 Make sure the *Docker daemon* is running before attempting to run `docker-compose up`.

-You are going to also need a *.env* file in the root of the project, so take this one as an example:
+You are going to also need a *.env* file in the root of the project if you run it without Kubernetes, so take this one as an example:
 ```
 POSTGRES_USER="admin"
 POSTGRES_PASSWORD="admin"